method

 :returning

-(PostgreSQL only) An array of attributes to return for all successfully inserted records, which by default is the primary key.
+(PostgreSQL and SQLite3 only) An array of attributes to return for all successfully inserted records, which by default is the primary key.
 Pass returning: %w[ id name ] for both id and name or returning: false to omit the underlying RETURNING SQL clause entirely.

 :unique_by